AfriGen-D/chiptimptation-vcf-liftover/docs/reference/parameters.md

 # Parameters Reference

-Complete reference for all pipeline parameters in chiptimptation-vcf-liftover.
+Complete reference for all pipeline parameters in chiptimputation-vcf-liftover.

 ## Input/Output Parameters